 From head to toe, string&&loop was created with the idea that there are better, if not at least different ways to run a fashion brand.
 As part of that mission our products are proudly made in U.S.A using domestically sourced materials.

 The socks themselves are knit and finished around Greensboro, North Carolina, a lasting stronghold for American textile manufacturing.
 Our combed cotton is also predominantly grown and dyed in the state, and the elastic, nylon, and lycras we use are all processed there as well.

-By partnering with the right people and continuing to make ethical choices regarding sourcing, we've not only been able to do produce one of the most conceptually interesting fashion brands on the internet, but also one of the most comfortable ones as well.
+By partnering with the right people and continuing to make ethical choices regarding sourcing, we've not only been able to produce one of the most conceptually interesting fashion brands on the internet, but also one of the most comfortable ones.
 We stand by our quality, integrity, and transparency.